 Germany 德国 (德國) dé guó In Chinese it means country of morality.
 (Literally, moral country).
 I think they must have chosen the sound de, because in German, the word for Germany is Deutschland.

 France 法国 (法國) fǎ guó, country of law.
 (Literally, law country)

-England 英国 (英國) Country of heroes, or possibly country of flowers.
+United Kingdom 英国 (英國) Country of heroes, or possibly country of flowers.
 (Literally, hero country).
-Another cool name they could have chosen for England would have been 赢国 贏國) being yíng guó, and this ying meaning to win, profit, or succeed.
+Another cool name they could have chosen for the UK would have been 赢国 (贏國) being yíng guó, and this ying meaning to win, profit, or succeed.

 America 美国 (美國) měi guó beautiful country or country of beauty.
 (Literally, beautiful country)

 Canada 加拿大 jiā ná dà (Literally, add hold big).

 Singapore 新加坡 xīn jiā pō (Literally, new add slope).

 Malaysia 马来西亚 (馬來西亞) mǎ lái xī yà (Literally, horse come west Asia)